Convert a Sequence of Images into Video with Blender

 Step-3

-Time to select the range of images that you want to add to the video.
-Once you choose the pictures, they will display as highlighted.
-After that, you'll need to click on the 'Add Image Strip' that you will find on the top of the right side.
-Let’s take a look at the screenshots (4), (5), and (6).
+It's time to choose the range of images you wish to incorporate into the video.
+Once selected, they will appear highlighted.
+Following this, click on 'Add Image Strip' located at the upper right side.
+Examine screenshots (4), (5), and (6) for guidance.

 Step-4